jimbateson/jamesbateson.co.uk/src/articles/digital-document-accessibility.md

 **NOTE**: In this article, I am going to be using Powerpoint as the example, however, the techniques to check for accessibility are the same in other Microsoft document editing applications.

-## Windows app vs Mac app vs web app

-It's worth mentioning upfront that after helping other Computerlovers with starting to think about digital document accessibility, it has become apparent that there are a few subtle, but important differences in the ways accessibility in handled across the different OS.

-Differences will be noted whe discussing the specific points, but here's a summary overview of the key ones we have found:

-## Windows

-* In PowerPoint there is both a Reading order and Arrange order.
-Making a distinct differetation between visual and read out order.
-This is organised from top-bottom rather that bottom-top
-* The Windows App allows you to upload subtitle tracks to videos added to PowerPoint

-## Where to find the accessibility checker

-There are a couple of ways you can activate the accessibility checker.
-Once you have it open, make sure that the "Keep accessibility checker running while I work" checkbox is checked.

 ### Through the Review Menu item

-You can open the accessibility sidebar by using the "Review" menu item and then using the "Check Accessibility" menu item.
+You can open the accessibility pane by using the "Review" menu item and then using the "Check Accessibility" menu item.
 You should then see any accessibility errors, warnings, and tips shown in a side panel.

 ![Screenshot of the Powerpoint toolbar, the Review item is selected and displaying the options underneath.](/images/screenshot-2023-04-28-at-16.19.32.png)